Trump-Backed Equal Employment Opportunity Commission Sues New York Times, Claiming Anti-White Discrimination

 The 17-page lawsuit, filed in the U.S. District Court for the Southern District of New York, accused Times staffers in charge of the hiring process of passing the staffer over for a final interview in favor of other candidates who matched the company’s ideal diversity profile, even if they didn’t meet the job qualifications.

-The lawsuit pointed to the Times’ desire to increase the number of its Black and Latino employees by 50% by 2025, as stated in its diversity and inclusion reports, as a contributor to the decision.
-The final candidate pool was comprised of a white woman, a Black man, an Asian woman and a “multiracial” woman, the latter of whom was picked for the role.
+The lawsuit cited the Times’ goal of increasing the number of its Black and Latino employees by 50% by 2025, as stated in its diversity and inclusion reports, as a contributing factor to the decision as part of its claims.
+The final candidate pool comprised a white woman, a Black man, an Asian woman, and a “multiracial” woman.

 “NYT’s desire to increase the percentage of non-White or female candidates in leadership positions influenced the selection of final candidates for the Deputy Real Estate Editor position,” the lawsuit claimed.